Popponesset, Massachusetts

 Popponesset is a census-designated place (CDP) in the town of Mashpee on Cape Cod in Barnstable County, Massachusetts, United States.
 The population was 220 at the 2010 census.
+The area is part of the New Seabury community, but is treated separately for Census purposes.

 Geography

 Popponesset is located in the southern part of the town of Mashpee.
 It is shown on topographic maps as Popponesset Beach.
 It is bordered to the north and west by the New Seabury CDP and to the northeast, across Popponesset Creek, by the Popponesset Island CDP.
 Its southern edge is Nantucket Sound, into which extends the Popponesset Spit, separating it from Popponesset Bay.

 According to the United States Census Bureau, the Popponesset CDP has a total area of 0.8 sqkm, of which 0.03 sqkm, or 3.66%, is water.